open-world-agents/open-world-agents/docs/examples/vpt_to_owamcap.md

-# VPT to OWAMcap Conversion Guide
+# Data Conversion Guide : VPT to OWAMcap

 This document explains how to convert [Video PreTraining (VPT)](https://github.com/openai/Video-Pre-Training) data format to the Open World Agents MCAP format (OWAMcap).